This course is only available for students in the BA International Studies.

-The European subcontinent is home to approximately fifty states, most of which are parliamentary democracies, as well as to one of the most ambitious international organizations worldwide – the European Union.
-In this course, we will study both the politics of the European states and the development of democracy within those states, as well as the history, institutions, and policies of the European Union.
-The theoretical framework of the course is constituted primarily by comparative politics (especially constitutions, political parties, and electoral systems) and by theories of European integration.
+The European subcontinent is home to approximately fifty states that are almost without exception democracies, as well as to the most ambitious intergovernmental organization worldwide – the European Union.
+In this course, we will study both the politics of the European states and the (recent) history, institutions, and policies of the European Union.
+The theoretical framework of the course is constituted primarily by comparative politics (especially constitutions, political parties, electoral systems, subnational governance, etc.).
+Next to the older democracies of Western Europe, the course will also look at the experience of the formerly communist states of Central and Eastern Europe.

 Mode of instruction